keeinlev/DAP/README.md

 (You can follow [this tutorial](https://www.youtube.com/watch?v=Qfg6hRY4Tq0), starting at timestamp 16:37 until 25:43, or follow the steps below)

-The following is a guide designed for everyone and anyone to follow, If you know what you are doing please go ahead and skip this.
-I am writing this guide on a Saturday night at 9pm for goodness' sake I will not take any crap for long documentation.
+The following is a guide designed for everyone and anyone to follow, If you know what you are doing you may skip this.

 1. Log into your AWS account on the Console.